 - NEU 350, Laboratory in Principles of Neuroscience

 - NEU 314, Mathematical Tools for Neuroscience

-- PHY 101 and PHY 102, Introductory Physics I, and Introductory Physics II.
+- PHY 101 Introductory Physics I and PHY 102 Introductory Physics II.
 (Note: Placement into or out of these Physics courses is decided by the Department of Physics).

 - Five NEU courses from three of the following four subject areas: Molecular/Cellular/Disease, Circuits & Systems, Neural Computation, and Cognitive & Social Neuroscience.
 The list of current NEU electives are found here, plus three cognate courses.

-6. One 200-level or higher course in behavior from the following list:
+- One 200-level or thigher course in behavior from the following list:

 *Note: Cross-listed NEU courses will not count twice in the elective total

 Junior Independent Work.
 In the fall semester of the junior year students participate in tutorials, read papers from the original literature, and prepare papers on assigned topics.
-In the spring term students carry out a second program of independent work with a faculty adviser with whom they will eventually do their senior thesis.
-In some instances this may include experimental work.
-A paper, in the form of a grant proposal, preparatory for the senior independent work, is due in early May.
+In the spring term students write a research proposal with the guidance of a faculty adviser with whom they will eventually do their senior thesis.

 Senior Independent Work.
 During the senior year each student, with the guidance of a faculty adviser, undertakes a major research effort.
 This research project can be a laboratory or independent study that will be written and presented as a senior thesis.

 Students are required to present their work to two thesis readers during an oral exam.
 The exam usually takes about 30 minutes and students should be prepared to describe the background of the thesis, defend its contents, and propose future directions.
 The grade for the oral defense will be the average of the two from the faculty members.